 There are many ways to help MHYC!
 Check out our Get Involved pages for more details.

 MHYC was founded in 1992 to address the employment and educational needs of youth by putting them to work on projects that benefit the community.
+Founded as Year One, Inc. by then Boulder County Commissioner, Josie Heath, the Corps was established to provide opportunities for youth to connect to their community and to the outdoors.
 The Corps is rooted in the tradition of the Civilian Conservation Corps of the 1930s with a strong focus on community service and conservation.
+That first year, 20 youth served Denver neighborhoods through a single 10-week program.

 MHYC is a 501(c)3 nonprofit organization that is funded by diverse sources including: government grants, foundation grants, fee-for-service contracts, and individual donations.
 Every gift to MHYC is tax-deductible.